 Sportmadness was born with the vision of becoming the world’s leading brand in sports services.
-They operate in Spain, UK, and Latin America, helping sport entrepreneurs to make a living from sport.
+They operate in Spain, UK, and Latin America, helping sports entrepreneurs make a living from their passion.

 Before designing the SEO campaign, we decided to evaluate the status of the website by carrying out a full website audit.
 As Sportmadness’ website went through a couple of security issues in the past, we wanted to confirm the current status of the website before undertaking any further work.

 After auditing their website, we identified several technical issues involving security – as mentioned before, their website was hacked in the past, duplicate content, and lack of structured data.
 They were also struggling to convert through their sales funnel, presenting high bounce rate percentages and poor navigation metrics.

 Our main objective was to solve all the technical problems, design a brand-new content marketing strategy and revamp the website structure to improve the navigation as well as the conversion metrics.